Brush and Tree Removal 2019 Policy

 In the event that you somehow miss the scheduled pick up, please be aware that there are two alternatives for brush disposal:

-Brush may be taken to the Outagamie County Landfill.
-Grand Chute contracts with the City of Appleton so that residents may drop off trees, brush, and other green waste at the City of Appleton sites: 801 S. Whitman Street and 2625 E. Glendale Street.
+Brush may also be taken to the Outagamie County Landfill or the City of Appleton yard waste sites (701 S. Whitman Street and 2625 E. Glendale Street).